goyoambrosio/goyoambrosio.github.io/_posts/2018-06-21-Preventing-DNS-Leaks-in-VPNs.md

 connection.
 Websites exist to allow testing to determine whether a DNS leak is occurring, including [dnsleaktest](https://www.dnsleaktest.com), [ExpressVPN](https://www.expressvpn.com/dns-leak-test), etc.

-There are different ways to fix DNS leaks depending on your initial system configuration.
-A common situation is when your system uses `systemd-resolved` as the network name resolution service.
-In Ubuntu 17.10 or 18.04 the default DNS resolver is now `systemd-resolved`.

 ## systemd-resolved ##